- Chapter 1 – New Zealand Defence Policy, Strategy, and Military Doctrine

 - Chapter 3 – The Context of Military Operations

-- Chapter 4 – NZ Defence Force Operational Tenets
+- Chapter 4 – New Zealand Defence Force Operational Tenets

-- Chapter 5 – Components of Fighting Power
+- Chapter 5 – The Characteristics of the Military Instrument

-- Chapter 6 – The Broader Utility of Fighting Power
+- Chapter 6 – The Utility of the New Zealand Defence Force

 The development of sound military doctrine is as much to do with challenging received wisdom as it is with codifying established practice.
 Those in command, at whatever level, have to rely on their judgement and apply as much of what they have learnt as appropriate, departing from the established route when the circumstances demand it.

 The NZDF positively encourages judicious and innovative departure from doctrine when it is a considered departure from established doctrine by educated practitioners.
 New military doctrine is inherently flexible, allowing commanders to seize the initiative and adopt unorthodox or imaginative courses of action as the opportunities arise.